johnbender/writing/_posts/2013-01-15-system-f-in-coffeescript.md

 Again there is an important exception with regards to the types that are permitted in System F that makes the `ifft` even more inadequate than it was with the Simply Typed Lambda Calculus.
 Not only is there no way to write `ifft` so that it can properly check against lambda types but in addition System F defines universally quantified types.
 This means that a lambda can be polymorphic and operate without knowing anything about the type of its argument.

 For example the identity combinator `Λα.λx:α.x`, or in CoffeeScript `(α) -> (x) -> ifft(α, x); x`, has the polymorphic type `∀α.α → α`.
-That is, its type isn't determined until a type application takes place.
+That is, its type isn't determined until a type application takes place or it "works" for all types.
 The issue arises when the a combinator like identity is passed as an argument to another lambda term that expects a polymorphic function.
 Again, `ifft` can't check the types of a combinator if a type has been applied and it certainly can't check that the combinator is type agnostic in its dealings (polymorphic).

 ## Strong and Normal

 System F has some really neat properties.
 Most importantly System F is _strongly normalizing_.
 That means that it always terminates and always reduces to a normal form when the terms are well typed (the types line up properly).
+That alone makes it worth studying.

-We might have come up short of a really meaningful translation but hopefully it has demystified some of these calculi.
+Even if we came up short of a really meaningful translation, hopefully it has demystified parts of how these calculi work.
+If you want to learn more

 ### Footnotes